-Lava Beds National Monument is the best park you have never been to.
-It is so far up in the Northeast part of California that it took me five years to finally make it, but I am glad I did.
-The monument itself has over 46,000 acres and on that property, it features more than 700 caves.
-Only 20 or so are easily accessed, but even if you don’t like caving, the park has hiking trails, history and more to get you excited.
-If it takes you five years to make it there like it took me, use this guide to find some of the park’s best attractions.
+Lava Beds National Monument is the best park in California that you have never been to.
+It is so far up in the northeast part of California that it took me five years to finally get there, but I am glad I did.
+The monument has over 46,000 acres, and on that property, it features more than 700 caves.
+Only 20 or so are easily accessed, but even if you don’t like caving, the park has hiking trails, history, and more to get you excited.
+If it takes you five years to make it there, like it took me, use this guide to find some of the park’s best attractions.

 Golden Dome Cave

 Indian Well Cave

 Big Painted Cave / Symbol Bridge